 APAC Complaints Choir

-The APAC conference this year had a campaign to recruit and manage a National Complaints Choir Competition.
+The All Ireland Performing Arts Conference 2014 was a campaign to recruit and produce a National Complaints Choir Competition.

 Journey To The End Of The Night